Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

 1. Functional Requirements (What the system should do) Consider the following elements when developing your functional requirements.

+Task Definiton:Objective

+To enable users to view Astornomy Picture of the day, Near Earth Object Web Service and view Space Weather Database Of Notifications, Knowledge, Information (DONKI).
+The program aims to give users infomation about space.

+1. Functional Requirements (What the system should do) Consider the following elements when developing your functional requirements.
+- Users must be able to retrive data that is displayed in a logical and simple way in the user interface The app should allow users to look for specific data using an API.
+It should detect user errors such as spelling or unexpected inputs.
+It should account for the use of upper- and lower-case characters.
+It should handle errors and excepƟons gracefully and prevent run-time errors.

 ### Data Retrieval: What does the user need to be able to view in the system?

 User Requirements